hmxmilohax/rock-band-2-deluxe/README.md

 ***Rock Band 2 Deluxe should now be installed!*** We highly recommend you check out [Optional Upgrades](#optional-upgrades) for songs and other cool stuff you can add to your game.

 **If you're having issues**, refer to the [Troubleshooting](#xenia-troubleshooting) section and find your issue.

-## RPCS3 Emulator

-**NOTE: Rock Band 2 Deluxe only works with USA (`BLUS30147`) copies of the game on PS3.**

-First, **extract your vanilla USA (`BLUS30147`) Rock Band 2 game disc** and place it in the `games` folder in your RPCS3 directory. ***Do NOT touch this folder once it's in `games`, Rock Band 2 Deluxe installs as a PS3 game update and installs in its own separate folder, shown below.***

-Next, you will need the **latest update for Rock Band 2** installed on RPCS3.
-[Get it Here](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30147/BLUS30147_T1/c8b8d16f692b3672/UP0006-BLUS30147_00-ROCKBAND2PATCH02-A0102-V0100-PE.pkg) and drag and drop it on top of the main RPCS3 window to install it. ***This is not the Deluxe download***, *but it is required to ensure you install everything to its proper place.*

-*If it doesn't download, right-click it and select `Save link as...` If your browser says it "can't be downloaded safely", ignore it and select `Keep`.*

-Now, download [**Rock Band 2 Deluxe for PS3**](https://nightly.link/hmxmilohax/rock-band-2-deluxe/workflows/build/main/RB2DX-PS3.zip) and extract it.
-Copy the contents of the folder to `\dev_hdd0\game\BLUS30147\` in your RPCS3 directory.
-Click `Yes` to overwrite the files.

-***Rock Band 2 Deluxe should now be installed!*** We highly recommend you check out [Optional Upgrades](#optional-upgrades) for songs and other cool stuff you can add to your game.

-**If you're having issues**, refer to the [Troubleshooting](#rpcs3-troubleshooting) section and find your issue.

-**To update Rock Band 2 Deluxe**, repeat [the above steps](#rpcs3-emulator) (minus installing the vanilla game and the latest update).
-You can click the `Watch` button (All Activity) to be notified about any updates that occur.

 ## PS3 Hardware